junkurihara/lecture-security_engineering/sample-07-09-rs/README.md

 # A sample server/client of FIDO2 WebAuthn/Passkeys

-**NOTE: This example doesn't capable with untrusted CA-certified passkeys**.
-We recommend to use Yubico Security Key or YubiKey to play with this example.
+**NOTE: This example is not capable with untrusted CA-certified passkeys**.
+We think only Yubico keys are available with this example.

 ## How to run